• Skip to primary navigation

 • Talk about the different types of gasoline and how to pump it.

-WEEK THREE: CAR CARE AND CLEANING
+WEEK THREE: CAR CLEANING

 • Get them involved in hand washing the car and/or show them how a car wash works.